Designate and Donate — Bank Accounts

-- Designate Oregon State University to receive the remaining account balance after your passing.
+- Designate Oregon State University Foundation (Tax ID #93-6022772) to receive the remaining account balance after your passing.

 - You maintain control and use of the account balance during your lifetime.

-- Oregon State University receives the balance of the accounts to use according to your wishes.
+- Oregon State University Foundation receives the balance of the accounts to use according to your wishes.

-Checking and Saving Accounts: A Gift You Can Make
+Checking and Savings Accounts: A Gift You Can Make

 When you opened your checking and savings account, you signed paperwork describing how the bank account will work.
 Do you remember what will happen to the bank accounts after you pass away?
-POD is short for "Payable on Death."
-The POD form tells the bank who will receive the funds remaining in the bank account when the account owner passes away.
-Your loved ones and/or Oregon State University may be listed on the POD form.
+P.O.D. is short for "Payable on Death."
+The P.O.D. form tells the bank who will receive the funds remaining in the bank account when the account owner passes away.
+Your loved ones and/or Oregon State University Foundation may be listed on the P.O.D. form.
 This is a meaningful way to begin your charitable legacy.
 It also keeps your bank accounts from becoming part of your estate, which may have to be administered by the probate system in your state.